 - Under Modal analysis, check on Analyze up to Cutoff frequency and Provide cutoff frequency value.
 Review other information if you want to make modifications over there.
 And then click OK

 Then click on Analyze all from the Analysis ribbon.
 Make sure that Modal analysis is selected and click ‘OK’.

 Check for adequate mass participation.
 Go to Result > Output Report, select Frequency report and click ‘OK’ to access reports.

-Next step is to create Response spectrum.
+The next step is to create a Response spectrum.
 Go to Loads>Response Spectrum.
-Here you can provide new Response Spectrum Or can used existing one.
+Here you can provide a new Response Spectrum Or can use an existing one.

-Note: You can provide number of response spectrum together.
-This spectrum data can be copy paste from MS Excel.
-Also you can construct spectrum may as an external ASCII text file using any text editor software.
+Note: You can provide a number of response spectra together.
+This spectrum data can be copy pasted from MS Excel.
+Also, you can construct spectrum may as an external ASCII text file using any text editor software.

 - Now go to Analysis>Dynamic analysis>Response Spectrum.

-- Create new load case by clicking on ‘New’.
+- Create a new load case by clicking on ‘New’.
 Then click on Spectra>Define.